asurek1/cse15l-lab-reports/lab-report-1-week-2.md

+# Lab Report 1 - Week 2

-# How to log into a course-specific account on ieng6
+## How to log into a course-specific account on ieng6

 This blog will discuss how to be able to log into a course-specfic account on ieng6 and the steps you need to take in order to do so.